Priyan-240701402/educational_website/README.md

 # Distance Education Guidance Portal

-A JavaScript-only full-stack platform for an independent student guidance organisation supporting distance education learners.
+A full-stack platform for an independent student guidance organisation supporting distance education learners.
 It is intentionally presented as a guidance/support service, not an official university site.

 ## Stack